Nivethagithub/Kubernetes_reference_bharath/Day-02/Kubernetes Architecture.md

 •	Allows Kubernetes to integrate with cloud providers like AWS, Azure, and GCP.

-•	Manages:
+- **Manages:**

-o	Load balancers
+  - ◦ Load balancers

-o	Storage provisioning
+  - ◦ Storage provisioning

-o	Node management
+  - ◦ Node management

 ---